FBI says U.S. will hold Snowden responsible for NSA leaks

 "We will certainly have legislation which will limit or prevent contractors from handling highly classified technical data," she said after a closed-door briefing on the program by intelligence and law enforcement officials.

-Republican Senator Rand Paul of Kentucky, a conservative Tea Party favorite and potential 2016 presidential contender, encouraged Americans to bring a class-action lawsuit against the U.S. government for the surveillance.
+Republican Senator Rand Paul of Kentucky, a conservative Tea Party favourite and potential 2016 presidential contender, encouraged Americans to bring a class-action lawsuit against the U.S. government for the surveillance.

 "Americans are rightly concerned about having all of their phone records collected and monitored all the time," Paul said at a news conference that brought together the American Civil Liberties Union and Republicans including U.S. Representatives Louie Gohmert and Justin Amash.